nram812/SSTFlow/plan.md

 - [x] **B23** Job `6406703` compared 100-step Heun and AB2 on the same first 30 test days and identical initial noise.
 Both had zero non-finite ocean pixels; AB2 was 2.04x faster and had 0.3721 °C RMSE versus Heun's 0.3759 °C. Metrics, atomic NetCDF, and the solver-difference figure passed integrity checks.
 - [x] **B24** Added and validated an AB3/AM3 predictor-corrector sampler whose two-step velocity history is confined to one ODE sample.
 The 100-step, same-noise 30-day comparison passed: AB3-PC RMSE was 0.3749 °C versus 0.3759 °C for Heun and 0.3721 °C for AB2, with zero non-finite ocean pixels.
 - [ ] **B25** Job `6406740` is running all 1,461 test days with the plain-flow EMA weights using only the AB3/AM3 predictor-corrector at 75 steps.
 Earlier full-test and solver-comparison outputs are preserved under solver-specific filenames.
+- [x] **B26** Audited the retired 114,000-step `runs/gan_sr` production
+  artefacts.
+Only 1 of 140 generator parameter tensors had a non-zero Adam first moment: the final scalar bias.
+The final head weight remained exactly zero, and saved generated-minus-bilinear fields had spatial standard deviation near `1e-6` °C. Fixed the GAN-v2 critic mask reduction and discriminator LR schedule, added spatial-learning regressions, and passed H200 job `6408332` with a non-zero trunk gradient (`6.79e-5`) and spatial residual standard deviation (`1.09e-3`) after two real updates.
+- [x] **B27** Added GAN-v3 as a separate experiment with the GAN-v2 formulation
+  and an exact differentiable coarse-consistency projection.
+Unit, full-grid CPU, checkpoint, callback, and H200 alternating-update tests passed.
+H200 job `6408343` measured normalized re-coarsening MSE `1.03e-13`, a non-zero spatial trunk gradient (`8.04e-5`), residual spatial standard deviation `0.0488`, and 4.24 GiB peak memory.
+Production job `6408346` was then released.
+- [x] **B28** Constructed the unique combined axis from historical 1979-2014 and RCP8.5 2015-2101 (44,925 gapless days), retaining historical normalization for compatibility with the completed step-220,000 checkpoint.
+Split membership is disjoint and direct target reads from both immutable source files match exactly.
+  H200 job `6408347` loaded both sources with spawned workers, restored model/EMA/ optimizer, changed a model parameter after backpropagation, and produced finite 5-step Heun samples at both climate endpoints (11.36 GiB peak).
+Production continuation job `6408348` was released for steps 220,001-320,000.
+- [x] **B29** Continue corrected GAN-v2, image-only-critic GAN-v2b, and
+  hard-consistency GAN-v3 from their completed historical step-120,000 checkpoints to step 220,000 on the B28 historical+RCP8.5 split.
+Each fork has an isolated `*_hist_rcp85_continue_220k` run, a constant 5e-6 learning rate, immutable 10,000-step snapshots, and unchanged callbacks.
+H200 gate job `6408535` passed all three alternating updates, spawned two-source loading, noise-response and hard-consistency checks, then production jobs `6408536`, `6408537`, and `6408538` completed successfully at step 220,000.
+- [x] **B30** Run direct EMA-generator inference for all three historical and all three combined GANs over each configured test split and converted ACCESS-CM2 1980-1989/2080-2089.
+Products are validated for exact dates, masks, finiteness, physical range, non-bilinear residuals, and GAN-v3 hard consistency before being marked complete.
+The stale dependency-held combined job was replaced by `6408778`; all 12 ACCESS products (six model versions × historical/future) and all three combined-run test products passed validation.
+- [x] **B31** Repair and reproduce the retired `runs/flow_ar` one-year test rollout.
+The audit found a silent legacy/new lag-definition mismatch, two failed rollout assembly/output paths, ignored solver overrides, and one-day AR date offsets.
+Missing lag controls now restore the exact legacy full-state, uncapped model definition; AB2/AM2 predictor-corrector, a dedicated no-reset driver, atomic products, and independent validation are covered by the 165-test CPU suite and all nine real-data checks.
+H200 preflight job `6408548` passed, and production job `6408550` wrote and independently validated the 364-lead 2011 product.
+It has no truth resets, finite fields, 0.539 °C overall RMSE, and at most 1.35e-5 °C daily coarse-block reconstruction error.
+- [x] **B32** Replace the failed NOAA hierarchical residual transfer.
+Its step-40,000 diagnostic measured 7.72 °C RMSE and -6.09 °C bias in the first NOAA ocean pixel beside land, versus 0.53 °C RMSE and -0.01 °C bias more than eight pixels inland from the coast.
+The cause is the hard 2×2 projection across 15,060 NOAA-ocean/OFAM-land cells.
+Job `6408777` was stopped with its artifacts preserved.
+The replacement freezes the complete pretrained trunk, bypasses its 512² output layers, and trains a 149,201-parameter PixelShuffle plus direct-1024-state head with no hard block constraint.
+The 165-test CPU suite (164 passed, one sandbox-only skip), real-data validator, and full-grid CPU smoke pass.
+H200 gate `6408783` passed with 4.90 GiB peak allocation, a non-zero learned-upsample update, bitwise-unchanged pretrained tensors, spawned NOAA workers, and finite direct Heun sampling.
+Production job `6408784` is active and its step-5,000 durable checkpoint is verified.
+The step-4,000 EMA diagnostic reduced whole-ocean, first-coastal-pixel, and four-pixel coastal RMSE to 0.58, 0.95, and 0.77 °C, respectively; the failed model measured 1.37, 7.72, and 5.48 °C. Obsolete residual-flow model/trainer/config/job/test sources were subsequently deleted;
+  shared NOAA preprocessing and validation now point only to the active model.
+  At the user's step-38,000 review, job `6408784` was stopped to broaden adaptation.
+Because the callback wrote an image at 38,000 but durable weights were still on the 5,000-step cadence, the recoverable state was step 35,000;
+  short job `6408788` reconstructs a durable 38,000 state with the same head-only policy.
+A separate continuation then trains the complete pretrained bottleneck/decoder and 1024 head (4,085,557 / 5,833,610 parameters, 70.0%) while keeping the encoder and bypassed legacy output frozen.
+It uses fresh AdamW groups at 5e-5 for the head and 1e-5 for the decoder, a new 500-update warmup/42,000-update cosine schedule, a separate output directory, a strict step-38,000 source gate, and 2,000-step durable saves.
+The 168-test suite passes (167 passed, one restricted-sandbox skip), both real-data validators pass, and the ordinary flow/AR/clean-GAN CPU smokes pass.
+Decoder production was released after bridge `6408788` exited 0 at exactly step 38,000 and H200 gate `6408791` proved non-zero decoder/head updates, a bitwise-frozen encoder, finite Heun sampling, and 5.74 GiB peak allocation.
+Production continuation `6408792` completed at step 80,000.
+A second isolated continuation uses its exact SHA-256-locked checkpoint, a fresh lower-rate 70,000-update cosine cycle, and the same 64 trainable versus 36 frozen parameterized leaf modules (4,085,557 / 5,833,610 parameters).
+The 174-test suite has 173 passes and one restricted-sandbox skip; NOAA real-data validation passes.
+H200 gate `6408874` verified non-zero head/decoder changes, a bitwise-frozen encoder, finite sampling, and 5.74 GiB peak memory.
+Production job `6408875` completed successfully at exactly step 150,000 with 4,085,557 trainable and 1,748,053 frozen parameters.
+- [x] **B33** Run final NOAA-grid inference after B32 reaches step 150,000.
+The
+  dedicated atomic writer and validator cover the complete 2021-2023 NOAA test split plus converted ACCESS-CM2 1980-1989/2080-2089.
+All use 75-step AB3/AM3, deterministic per-date noise, the fixed NOAA target mask, and a fixed batch shape of four.
+H200 profile `6408883` passed the NOAA and ACCESS adapters at 5.29 GiB peak and measured 3.43 seconds/day.
+Production jobs `6409183` (2021-2023 NOAA test) and `6409184` (ACCESS-CM2 1980-1989/2080-2089) are completed products pass independent validation: 1,094 NOAA test days plus 3,653 historical and 3,653 future ACCESS-CM2 days.
+- [x] **B34** Replace the legacy memory-dominated AR experiment with a plain-flow-anchored residual-memory model.
+The successful 5,684,409-parameter `flow_sr` EMA is frozen; only 382,816 lag/fusion parameters train.
+Memory is within-block anomaly only, dropped on 50% of batches, capped at 0.15, and projected to the current coarse means after each generated day.
+At initialization it is exactly `flow_sr`.
+H200 gate `6408884` updated all 44 lag tensors, kept the backbone bitwise unchanged, produced a finite five-day rollout, and achieved 1.01e-13 coarse-consistency MSE.
+Production job `6408885` is active to step 120,000.
+The first learned ten-day callback plateaus near 0.45 degC rather than diverging, but independent daily flow noise produced 4.14 times the observed daily evolution.
+H200 diagnostic `6408912` tested six AR(1) latent couplings; common noise reduced that ratio to 2.52 with a small ten-day RMSE trade-off (0.409 to 0.435 degC).
+The final one-year inference is therefore explicitly configured for common latent noise, AB2/AM2 at 75 steps, no truth resets, and the daily coarse projection.
+  Training job `6408885` passed at exactly step 120,000.
+Five-day preflight `6409190` exited 0 with 0.365 degC RMSE, no non-finite ocean cells, and a maximum physical coarse-block error of 1.07e-5 degC; one-year production rollout `6409193` completed and its 364-day, truth-reset-free 2011 product passes independent validation.
+- [x] **B35** After B33/B34 products pass, refresh both evaluation notebooks, regenerate model-comparison/test/climate-signal figures, and build a validated 50-slide deck informed by `Autoregressive-Emulators.pptx` and the established flow architecture artwork.
+The presentation portion is now complete as `presentation/SST_Downscaling_Editable_50_slides.pptx`: native PowerPoint text, tables, diagrams and connectors replace the rejected full-slide raster draft, while scientific plots/maps/GIFs remain media.
+The expanded narrative includes the requested data roles and periods, separate GAN loss explanations, flow and autoregressive architecture detail, FiLM diagnostics, NOAA transfer, ACCESS deployment strategy, conclusions and remaining work.
+Structural validation, aspect-ratio checks, visual contact-sheet inspection and focused editability tests pass.
+The final notebook/result refresh now reads the independently validated B33/B34/B36 products and includes the climate-signal comparison generated in B37.
+- [x] **B36** Complete the inference products that were absent after the historical+RCP8.5 Flow-SR reached step 320,000.
+Production job `6409182` generates and independently validates all 2,921 configured OFAM test days (2011-2014 historical plus 2098-2101 RCP8.5), then ACCESS-CM2 1980-1989 and 2080-2089 with 75-step AB3/AM3.
+This task is distinct from B33 because it evaluates the 512x512 combined-climate model.
+All 2,921 OFAM test days and both 3,653-day ACCESS-CM2 periods are complete and pass independent validation.
+- [x] **B37** Add a publication-focused climate-change evaluation and editable manuscript hand-off.
+The validated analysis separates paired perfect-model OFAM errors from imperfect ACCESS-CM2 coarse-signal preservation; compares combined Flow-SR and accepted GAN-v2/v2b/v3 models; and records the historical-only perfect-framework comparison as outstanding rather than inferring it from ACCESS-CM2.
+Both comparison notebooks contain tagged reproducible climate sections.
+Repository navigation, the PBS-job catalogue, and configurable GAN loss-ablation documentation are updated.
+  `SST_Downscaling_Skeleton_Paper.docx` contains native editable text/tables
+  and embedded figures and has a machine-readable structural validation report.
+The scientifically rejected gradient-penalty continuation is quarantined under `unsuccessful_experiments/` and excluded from active methods, tables, and recommended workflows.

 ## PART C — Exhaustive test matrix